h0n9/cloud-secrets-manager/README.md

 #### Annotations for Multiple Secrets Injection

-From the version `vX.X`, multiple secrets can be injected into pods by defining the annotations as follows:
+From the version `v0.4`, multiple secrets can be injected into pods by defining the annotations as follows:

 ```yaml